petk/php-build-system/docs/differences.md

   the cross-compiling emulator.

-* The installation include directory (`/usr/local/include/php`) can be adjusted with `PHP_INSTALL_PREFIX` variable to support multiple PHP versions.
+* The installation include directory (`/usr/local/include/php`) can be adjusted with `PHP_INCLUDE_PREFIX` variable to support multiple PHP versions.
 For example, `/usr/local/include/php/8.4`.

 ## Behavior